Indian labour law refers to laws regulating employment in India. There are over fifty national laws and many more state-level laws.

 Every person engaged in the State in any profession, trade, calling or employment specified in the First Schedule, shall be liable to pay professional tax at the rate specified.

-The Andhra Pradesh shops and establishment act, 1966 was enacted to consolidate and amend the law relating to the regulation of conditions of work and to provide for some more measures for safeguarding the interests of the employees.
+The Telangana shops and establishment act, 1966 was enacted to consolidate and amend the law relating to the regulation of conditions of work and to provide for some more measures for safeguarding the interests of the employees.

 Employee Provident Fund Act